Keysight/cyperf/cyperfcli/README.md

 - Network connectivity with IPv4 addresses
 - Root access for installation and running tests

-Add CyPerf CLI Free Edition apt repo to apt sources by running the following commands
+Add CyPerf Community Edition apt repo to apt sources by running the following commands

 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get install ca-certificates curl
+sudo apt install ca-certificates curl
 sudo install -m 0755 -d /etc/apt/keyrings && curl http://cyperfcli.cyperf.io/cyperfcli-public.gpg | sudo gpg --yes --dearmor -o /etc/apt/keyrings/cyperfcli-public.gpg
 echo "deb [arch=amd64  signed-by=/etc/apt/keyrings/cyperfcli-public.gpg] http://cyperfcli.cyperf.io stable main" | sudo tee /etc/apt/sources.list.d/cyperfcli.list > /dev/null
 sudo apt update

 ```

-Install CyPerf CLI Free Edition by running
+Install CyPerf Community Edition by running
 ```
 sudo apt install cyperf
 ```

+> [!NOTE]
+> **Noninteractive installation**
+> To install this package in a noninteractive mode, for example in a Dockerfile, the Keysight CyPerf CE EULA needs to be accepted by setting the environment variable CYPERF_CE_EULA_ACCEPTED to true before attempting to install.
+> Set to true if you accept the CyPerf EULA: https://link_to_cyperf_ce_EULA
+> ```
+> CYPERF_CE_EULA_ACCEPTED=true sudo -E apt install cyperf
+> ```

 *This is suggested as a typical system requirement.
 Note that higher number of CPU cores will require higher free RAM.

+### Qualified platforms

+At present CyPerf Community Edition can be used on following platforms.

+**Linux on premises VM**

+- OS: Debian 12 / Ubuntu 2204
+- CPU: 4 vCPU or more
+- RAM: 4 GB or more
+- Storage: As required by OS
+- NIC type: vmxnet3 virtual NIC

+**Linux on AWS**

+- OS: Debian 12 / Ubuntu 2204
+- Instance type: c5n.2xlarge
+- NIC type: aws ena

+CyPerf Community Edition should be able to run on platforms like AWS, Azure and GCP instances, Kubernetes clusters with supported CNIs (Calico, AWS VPC CNI, AKS CNI) etc.

 ### Getting started

 > [!CAUTION]
-> CyPerf CLI Free Edition by default uses port 8080 for test traffic.
+> CyPerf Community Edition by default uses port 8080 for test traffic.
 To   avoid disruption, ensure that no other application running in that host is using the same port.
 To use a different port for the test, use the ``-p / --port`` option in both client and server.

-**Start a simple bandwidth test using CyPerf CLI Free Edition**
+**Start a simple bandwidth test using CyPerf Community Edition**

 Start the sever first using the following command
 ```